mochi/mochikit/doc/rst/MochiKit/Base.rst

 Much of :mochiref:`MochiKit.Base` is there to simply remove the grunt work of doing generic JavaScript programming.

 Need to take every property from one object and set them on another?
 No problem, just call :mochiref:`update(dest, src)`!
 What if you just wanted to update keys that weren't already set?
 Look no further than :mochiref:`setdefault(dest, src[, ...])`.

 Want to return a mutable object, but don't want to suffer the consequences if the user mutates it?
 Just :mochiref:`clone(it)` and you'll get a copy-on-write clone.
 Cheaper than a copy!

-Need to extend an Array with another array?
-Or even an array-like object such as a ``NodeList`` or the special ``arguments`` object?
-Even if you need to skip the first few elements of the source array-like object, it's no problem with :mochiref:`extend(dstArray, srcArrayLike[, skip])`!
+Need to extend an ``Array`` with another array?
+Or even an ``Array``-like object such as a ``NodeList`` or the special ``arguments`` object?
+Even if you need to skip the first few elements of the source ``Array``-like object, it's no problem with :mochiref:`extend(dstArray, srcArrayLike[, skip])`!

 Wouldn't it be convenient to have all of the JavaScript operators were available as functions somewhere?
 That's what the :mochiref:`operators` table is for, and it even comes with additional operators based on the :mochiref:`compare` function.

 Need to walk some tree of objects and manipulate or find something in it?
 A DOM element tree perhaps?
 Use :mochiref:`nodeWalk(node, visitor)`!

 There's plenty more, so check out the `API Reference`_ below.